Part of the Hiring Your First Employee hub.

 It works because it is you.
 It becomes a problem the moment someone else needs to repeat it without you sitting next to them.

 Many business owners forget about their internal processes until a new hire asks, “How do I do this?”
-If you are hiring now, your documentation’s state will affect your new hire’s speed to become productive.
-A messy environment can make both the manager and the new employee frustrated.
+If you are hiring now, the state of your documentation will affect how quickly your new hire becomes productive.
+A messy environment can frustrate both the manager and the new employee.
 In short, if you have no documented workflows, no checklists or templates, each task is done differently every time, or only you know how things work, you are not setting them up for success.

 Why Standard Operating Procedures Are Essential for New Starters